tbroyer/gradle-apt-plugin/README.md

       // whether the compileOnly and testCompileOnly dependencies are added as module dependencies addCompileOnlyDependencies = false // defaults to true in Gradle < 2.12
-      // the dependency scope used for apt and/or compileOnly dependencies (when enabled above) mainDependenciesScope = "PROVIDED" // defaults to "COMPILE" in Gradle < 3.4 }
+      // the dependency scope used for apt and/or compileOnly dependencies (when enabled above) mainDependenciesScope = "PROVIDED" // defaults to "COMPILE" in Gradle < 3.4, or when using the Gradle integration in IntelliJ IDEA
+    }
   }
 }